pynvme/pynvme/doc/index.rst

 pynvme: builds your own tests.
 ==============================

-Pynvme is an user-space PCIe/NVMe test driver with Python API.
+Pynvme is an user-space NVMe test driver with Python API.
 It is an open, fast, and extensible solution for SSD developers and test engineers to build their own tests intuitively.

 **Quick Start in 3 Steps!**